 Healthy Cooking - Ratatouille

-In the Disney film Ratatouille, a mouse and an unlikely chef explore their passion for food and emphasise how the best ingredients are fresh and natural.
+In the Disney film Ratatouille, a mouse and an unlikely chef explore their passion for food and emphasize how the best ingredients are fresh and natural.
 Together with Disney, BrandLoyalty has developed concepts that smartly tap into these and many other relevant themes to food retailers.
 For more information on using the magic of Disney to transform your sales, please contact your BrandLoyalty contact person.

 Hearts & Wallets is the official magazine of BrandLoyalty.
 It is a magazine for people working at the highest levels of the food retail industry.
 The goal of Hearts & Wallets is to come up with real insights on - and answers to - current issues, while offering its own individual interpretation as food for thought.